-- 1. Includes programs in cooperation with UW System, private, technical, and tribal colleges and universities. - 2.
+- 1. Includes programs in cooperation with UW System, private, technical, and tribal colleges and universities.
+These can be courses taught at a high school or at a college or university. - 2.
 Districts determine which courses to associate with Dual Enrollment programs.
 The list of courses that can be taken as Dual Enrollment varies widely across districts.
 There is no authorized list of course codes that DPI can provide. - 3.
 DPI does not collect data on college credits earned, therefore all courses that are part of a Dual Enrollment program are included in this calculation, regardless of whether additional steps are necessary to obtain college credit. - 4.
 AP and IB courses are by definition not Dual Enrollment courses.
 Even if a district submits a Dual Enrollment program association with an AP or IB course, OEA does not include that course in the Dual Enrollment counts and percentages.
-In future years, warnings will appear in the WISEdata Portal for districts who submit Dual Enrollment program associations with AP or IB courses.
+Beginning in 2022, warnings appear in the WISEdata Portal for districts who submit Dual Enrollment program associations with AP or IB courses.

-Industry Recognized Credentials (IRCs) & Work Based Learning (WBL)
+Programs: Industry Recognized Credentials (IRCs) & Work-Based Learning (WBL)